awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 + Schedule—The start time and interval for creating snapshots\.
 + Retention—You can retain snapshots based on either the total count of snapshots or the age of each snapshot\.

 For example, you could create a policy that manages all EBS volumes with the tag `account=Finance`, creates snapshots every 24 hours at 0900, and retains the five most recent snapshots\.
-Snapshot creation could start as late as 0959\.
+Snapshot creation would start by 0959 each day\.

 ## Considerations for Amazon Data Lifecycle Manager<a name="dlm-considerations"></a>